nashville-software-school/front-end-curriculum/18-javascript-104/exercises/CARS.md

-// What is the prototype of a Model?
+// Define the prototype of a Model?

 // Define a Car

-// What is the prototype of a Car?
+// Define the prototype of a Car?

 // Create the first car